mos9527/MMFreeLyrics/README.md

     You may use vcpkg with `vcpkg install freetype --triplet=x64-windows` + `vcpkg integrate install` to install it

+## Known Issues
+- Game won't change its internal resolution when resized

 ## TODO
 ----
-- Automatically build charset on startup
+- ~~Automatically build charset on startup~~
 - Config file support

 ## References